andre-carbajal/EmployeeManagmentSystemBackend/README.md

 - GET /api/v1/employees/{id}: Get an employee by ID
 - PUT /api/v1/employees/{id}: Update an employee by ID
 - DELETE /api/v1/employees/{id}: Delete an employee by ID

+### Frontend

+The frontend for this application is available at this [link](https://github.com/andre-carbajal/EmployeeManagmentSystemFrontend)